 Long Lists Are Mind-Numbing!

-I suggested that long lists of drug side effects are pretty much worthless.
+I have suggested that long lists of drug side effects are pretty much worthless.
 If you have watched any television in the last decade, you know that drug commercials have proliferated like dandelions after a spring rain.

 Trulicity Side Effects: